Information privacy for students

 Access to your personal information is provided through the Freedom of Information Act 1982 (Vic).
 Administrative units of the University may have processes in place to allow access to documents which are not exempt from disclosure under the Freedom of Information Act.
 You are encouraged to speak with the relevant administrative unit before making a formal request under the Freedom of information Act.
 Further information is available by contacting email@example.com.

-A reference to 'information' means both personal information, as defined in the Information Privacy Act 2000 (Vic):
+A reference to 'information' means both personal information, as defined in the Privacy and Data Protection Act 2014 (Vic):

 information or an opinion (including information or an opinion forming part of a database) that is recorded in any form, whether true or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion